 - Want to highlight particular achievements, factors, or make an engaging presentation of the topic.

 Let me be clear – if there is nothing important to put on the infographic, do not do it.
+Because you will simply increase the costs of running a blog by making this unnecessary action.
 Just use an image for illustration.
 There is nothing more boring than infographics that does nothing for a post.

 Overall, infographics can be divided into several types according to their usage, such as: